 Over the last several years, we’ve seen consecutive annual updates showing an increased spending on technology in the classroom for both hardware or software solutions catering to the K-12 marketplace.
 The cost-effectiveness of Chromebooks and refurbished laptops have made it easier for many schools across the United States to go 1:1 – machine to student—in their districts.
 But this spending trend may be coming to an abrupt halt—particularly for public schools—due to potential federal budget cuts that loom ahead.
 The budget proposal released by the current presidential administration aims to cut $13 billion in education spending in 2018-2019 school year.

-While big businesses often have the most up-to-date cyber security defense system employed, small businesses remain particularly vulnerable to cyber crime.
+While big businesses often have the most up-to-date IT security solutions employed, small businesses remain particularly vulnerable to cyber crime.
 They are increasingly becoming the subjects of cyber attacks either because they don’t have the internal knowledge or the resources to protect themselves.
 However, it is crucial that every business – big and small – does everything it can to protect itself from data breaches that come at a significant cost.